Planet Of The Apes | The lost 1990s sequel starring Arnold Schwarzenegger

 NB: This feature contains spoilers for the ending of 1968’s original Planet Of The Apes, but none of the sequels.

 There’s no franchise quite like Planet Of The Apes.
 The original run of five movies are low-budget films with huge ambition and socio-political resonance.
-And that’s continued as the franchise has evolved in the 21st century, even though it eschews the traditional ape makeup for digital effects – this week’s new instalment, Kingdom Of The Planet Of The Apes, is unusual in that it’s reportedly got a lower budget than the 2010s trilogy starring Andy Serkis.
+The franchise has continued that, even as its digital effects have evolved away from the traditional ape makeup.
+This week’s new instalment, Kingdom Of The Planet Of The Apes, is unusual in that it’s reportedly got a lower budget than the 2010s trilogy starring Andy Serkis.

-Granted, Kingdom has still got a much bigger budget than those original movies, but the franchise has found its way and seems as popular and profitable as it ever was.
+Granted, Kingdom has still got a much bigger budget than those original movies, but the franchise seems as popular and profitable as it ever was.
 It’s also no surprise that it wasn’t productive in the period of transition from the old model of franchise cinema to the current one.

-Various writers, directors, and producers were involved throughout the decade, developing several iterations of the project under the working title Return Of The Apes.
+Throughout the decade, various writers, directors, and producers developed several iterations of the project under the working title Return Of The Apes.
 In the process, they came up with some ideas that later trickled into the 2001 movie and the more successful reboot trilogy.
 Then again, at another point, the planned sequel might also have seen Arnold Schwarzenegger teaching apes to play baseball…

 Return Of The Apes

 The original film series wrapped up with 1973’s Battle For The Planet Of The Apes, which drew more mixed and negative reviews than usual.
-Two television series (one live-action, one animated) followed in the years immediately after and then the franchise was parked for a while.
+The franchise expanded with two television series (one live-action, one animated) in the years immediately after, and then laid dormant.
 And by the late 1980s, Fox was looking to revamp it.

-There were two successive pitches on the go in the following years, and they both stalled due to changing studio regimes at Fox.
-The first was Adam Rifkin’s modestly budgeted swords-and-sandals spectacular, Return To The Planet Of The Apes, which had Rick Baker and Danny Elfman attached on makeup and scoring duties respectively.
+There were two successive pitches on the go in the following years and both stalled due to changing studio regimes at Fox.
+First, there was Adam Rifkin’s modestly budgeted swords-and-sandals spectacular, Return To The Planet Of The Apes, with Rick Baker and Danny Elfman attached on makeup and scoring duties respectively.
 The project was fast-tracked but stopped by new Fox executives just days before pre-production began.

 The next was Peter Jackson and Fran Walsh’s pitch for a sequel set during the planet’s artistic renaissance, with civil unrest arising around a half-ape, half-human protagonist – think on the implications of that one for a second – and franchise regular Roddy McDowall playing a Da Vinci-esque ape figure.
 Jackson pitched the film in 1992 and walked away the same year, after a bad meeting with incoming head of production Tom Jacobson.